Acrassicauda

 Acrassicauda is an Iraqi thrash metal band formed in 2001 in Baghdad and currently based in Brooklyn, New York.
 It is often credited as the first heavy metal group to emerge from Iraq.
 The original band consisted of four members and played concerts during the rule of Saddam Hussein.
 They became well known outside of the local Iraqi metal scene after a Vice magazine profile, and received even greater coverage with a feature-length documentary about the band and its troubles in Iraq called Heavy Metal in Baghdad.
-Their first album was released in 2010.
+Their first extended play was released in 2010, and their debut studio album Gilgamesh was released in 2015.

 Because of increased fame after the Iraqi regime change, the band started to receive death threats from Islamic militants.
 Due to this and the increasing violence in Baghdad the members of the band fled first to Syria and then Turkey before being granted refugee status in the United States of America.
 Most of the band settled in New Jersey, but Tony Aziz decided to live with family in Michigan, before moving to Richmond, Virginia.
 The band has since based themselves in Brooklyn.